Showing posts with label Hawaii. Show all posts

 I have a free account on Spotify, and I used it to let the kids listen to loads of Hawaiian music.
 Here's my Hawaii playlist with our favorite Hawaii-themed songs.
 This song, in particular, is the telling of the Hawaiian creation myth that we saw in the Bishop Museum.

 If you want to make your own music, here's a great lesson on the 'ili'ile and how to use them.
 The ukulele is also an accessible and fairly affordable instrument.
-Syd was interested in learning, so I bought her this ukulele and this tuner, and off she went!
+The little kid was interested in learning, so I bought her this ukulele and this tuner, and off she went!

 C. Hawaiian dance

 To begin a study on hula, we found this intro video to be helpful.
 We then spent most of one morning watching YouTube videos from the Merrie Monarch festival, the world's premier hula dancing competition.
 Make sure that you watch performances by both women's groups and men's groups!
-We also did these hula tutorial videos together, and although Syd, surprisingly, did NOT enjoy them and in fact left the room in a strop, Will, surprisingly, LOVED them and happily danced along with me.
-This was actually really great, because there was a hula tutorial at our luau in Hawaii, and Will happily jumped right in, with the background knowledge that she likes doing the hula!
+We also did these hula tutorial videos together, and although the little kid, surprisingly, did NOT enjoy them and in fact left the room in a strop, the big kid, surprisingly, LOVED them and happily danced along with me.
+This was actually really great, because there was a hula tutorial at our luau in Hawaii, and she happily jumped right in, with the background knowledge that she likes doing the hula!
 If you're not planning to visit Hawaii, an excellent enrichment activity would be having the kids help plan an at-home luau, complete with roasted pork and hula dancing.

 D. traditional foods of Hawaii